U.S. believes Iran brought down Ukraine airliner with anti-aircraft missiles: officials

 The officials said the plane had been tracked by Iranian radar before the missiles were fired.

-The data showed the Ukrainian International Airlines Boeing 737-800 bound for Kiev was airborne for two minutes after departing Tehran when the heat signatures of two surface-to-air missiles were detected, one of the officials said.
+The data showed the Ukrainian International Airlines Boeing 737-800 (BA.N) bound for Kiev was airborne for two minutes after departing Tehran when the heat signatures of two surface-to-air missiles were detected, one of the officials said.

 That was quickly followed by an explosion in the vicinity of the plane, this official said.
 Heat signature data then showed the plane on fire as it went down.